akhileshbakshi/ClusterDetectionDEM/README.md

 4. compute properties of clusters by aggregating particles: [# particles, x-centroid, y-centroid, z-centroid]

 Notes:
+1. sample file provided (currentparticlelocation.txt) has particle location data from one time frame
-1. Current implementation assumes all particles of uniform diameter
+2. Current implementation assumes all particles of uniform diameter
-2. To relax criteria for cluster detection (esp. if solids loading is dilute), use dp = (1+tolerance) x particle-diameter
+3. To relax criteria for cluster detection (esp. if solids loading is dilute), use dp = (1+tolerance) x particle-diameter
-3. Python implementation is ~2x slower, probably because of nested if within for loop
+4. Python implementation is ~2x slower, probably because of nested if within for loop
-4. Scalability of code has not been tested.
+5. Scalability of code has not been tested.
 Suggestions welcome!